Lucia's Blog: 2022-07-10

 • Honorable Use:

-The second picture Paul uses is a metaphor that describes those whom God knows and judges by their behavior (verses 20-21).
+Paul's second picture is a metaphor that describes those whom God knows and judges by their behavior (verses 20-21).

 1. He used the illustration of a large house full of bowls, dishes, and utensils.